erangeljr/erangeljr.github.io/_posts/2016-02-20-beginning-csharp-dotnet-core.md

 The point of this project is to collect a set of exercises that could be used to teach yourself the C# programming langauge.

+This course will be a part of a series of lectures targeting the Windows Operating System.